 There is no better group of flower seeds to try your hand at sowing in the garden than those cool-season hardy annuals that we call Cool Flowers .
-Many of them are easy to get started when planted outdoors into the cool and moist conditions of fall.
+Many of them are really easy to get started when planted outdoors into the cool and moist conditions of fall.

 First, not all seeds like to be planted out in the garden, some prefer to be started indoors.
 The Cool Flower seeds I have the most success planting directly in the garden are:

 - Bells of Ireland